AlMonther9/Portfolio/README.md

 * Effortless bilingual experience (Arabic & English)
 * Special bundles, seasonal discounts, and authentic customer reviews

-Every element is thoughtfully designed to reflect the elegance, strength, and natural beauty of Arab women.
+Every element is thoughtfully designed to reflect the elegance, strength, and natural beauty of Arab identity.

 ---